 The faculty member's fringe benefits, STRS status, and all other rights and privileges shall remain in effect during the leave as though the individual were not on leave.
-The restrictions on leave-related income shall not apply to income used by the faculty member to offset leave-related expenses; faculty members who have such income offsets shall file a report with the Administration, providing auditable documentation of leave-related income and offsets, within thirty (30) days following return from a Sabbatical or FIL.
-Provisions of Article 27.4 apply to non-leave related income for faculty on Sabbatical/FIL.
+The restrictions on leaverelated income shall not apply to income used by the faculty member to offset leave-related expenses; faculty members who have such income offsets shall file a report with the Administration, providing auditable documentation of leave-related income and offsets, within thirty (30) days following return from a Sabbatical or FIL.
+Provisions of Article 27.4 apply to nonleave related income for faculty on Sabbatical/FIL.

 - 6.2: Duration, Pay, and Number: A faculty member may be granted a Sabbatical for a given academic year or a Faculty Improvement Leave for a single term during the regular academic year.
-The individual on FIL shall receive 100% of regular salary.
-Faculty on a sabbatical leave shall receive salary according to the following schedule: - For salaries up to \$75,000, the faculty member shall receive 100% of regular salary. - For salaries between \$75,000 \$83,333 the faculty member shall receive \$75,000. - For salaries over \$83,333 the faculty member shall receive 90% of regular salary.
+The individual on FIL shall receive 100% of base salary.
+Faculty on a sabbatical leave shall receive salary according to the following schedule: - For salaries up to \$75,000, the faculty member shall receive 100% of base salary. - For salaries between \$75,000 \$83,333 the faculty member shall receive \$75,000. - For salaries over \$83,333 the faculty member shall receive 90% of base salary. - 6.3: Definitions: For the purpose of this article, a faculty member is a member of the bargaining unit; "academic years of service" are those fiscal years during which a faculty member was under contract and provided full-time service to the University during the fall and spring semesters. - 6.4: General Provisions: Sabbatical and FILs are to be regarded as two different types of leave.
+Non-tenure track faculty are not eligible for Sabbaticals.
+Tenure-track faculty, Tenured faculty, Senior Lecturers and Principal Lecturers are eligible for FILs.